sethfri/SNFSegmentedViewController/README.md

 ## Installation

-Add `SNFSegmentedViewController` to your Podfile if you're using [CocoaPods](http://cocoapods.org/), or add *SNFSegmentedViewController.{h,m}* into your project.
+Add `SNFSegmentedViewController` to your Podfile if you're using [CocoaPods](http://cocoapods.org/), or add `SNFSegmentedViewController.{h,m}` into your project.

-SNFSegmentedViewController requires iOS 6.0 and above and requires ARC.
+SNFSegmentedViewController requires iOS 6.0 and above, and it requires ARC.

 ## Credits

 SNFSegmentedViewController was created by [Seth Friedman](https://github.com/sethfri).

-Special thanks to [Bill Shirley](https://github.com/bshirley) for [teaching us how to hide the `UITabBar`](http://stackoverflow.com/questions/1982172/iphone-is-it-possible-to-hide-the-tabbar).
+Special thanks to [Bill Shirley](https://github.com/bshirley) for [demonstrating how to hide the `UITabBar`](http://stackoverflow.com/questions/1982172/iphone-is-it-possible-to-hide-the-tabbar).

 ## License